 Hofstede began his research in 1965 when he founded the research department at IBM Europe.
 He surveyed 117,000 IBM employees about national values and then compared their responses to the results of similar surveys conducted in 50 other countries and three regions.
 At the time, it was one of the largest cross-cultural studies ever conducted.

-The following screenshot depicts the major differences between short-term and long-term societies, all of which can relate to the six dimensions mentioned above:
+The following table depicts the major differences between short-term and long-term societies, all of which relate to the six dimensions mentioned above:

-There’s a scoring system within the Cultural Dimensions Theory that Hofstede uses to rate countries in each of the six dimensions mentioned.
+There’s a scoring system within the cultural dimensions theory that Hofstede uses to rate countries in each of the six dimensions mentioned.
 One (1) is the lowest score and 120 is the highest.
-Knowing this, you can look at any country and see how they’re rated in each value dimension, in comparison with the other countries within the study.
+You can look at any country and see how they’re rated in each value dimension, in comparison with the other countries in the study.

 In individualistic countries, people are prone to make their own decisions and act in looser groups.
-Collectivism is more group oriented.
-They rely on others to help make decisions and are better aligned with families and tight-knit groups.
+Collectivist societies are more group-oriented.
+They rely on others to help make decisions and are better-aligned with families and tight-knit groups.

-The following graph shows which countries are more individualistic versus collectivist, with the bottom countries being more individualistic (think the U.S. and the U.K.) and the top countries being more rooted in collectivism (i.e.: China and Mexico).
+The following graph shows which countries are more individualistic versus collectivist, with countries at the bottom being more individualistic (think the U.S. and U.K.) and countries at the top more grounded in collectivism (e.g. China and Mexico).

-As I mentioned, there are specific industries that are most interested in Hofstede’s theory, with international retailers being one of the top fields.
-This is due to the ability to apply all the principles present in the cultural dimensions to the field of business marketing.
-Furthermore, you can gain incredibly valuable insights, especially regarding purchasing behavior across a myriad of cultures.
+As previously mentioned, international retailers are among the industries most interested in Hofstede’s theory.
+This is because the principles of cultural dimensions can easily be applied to established marketing practices.
+Furthermore, you can gain incredibly valuable insights regarding purchase behavior across a myriad of cultures.

-Customer behaviors fluctuate depending on their geographic location, especially in terms of paid search.
+Customer behaviors fluctuate depending on geographic location, especially in terms of paid search.
 You can no longer use a one-size-fits-all approach to international marketing if you expect to be successful.
 The dimensions of individualism versus collectivism affect purchasing decisions.
-Since each group holds dissimilar values, individual societies tend to be more price-sensitive.
-For example, Caucasian collective cultures care more about status, i.e. brand influence.
+Since each group holds competing values, individual societies tend to be more price-sensitive.
+These cultures care more about status or brand influence.

-For example, a consumer in Germany won’t react the same way to a call-to-action (CTA) that someone in the U.S. would.
-The same goes for other aspects of paid search, such as landing pages and keywords.
-The following are some paid search insights and best practices that stem from Hofstede’s Theory of Cultural Dimensions.
+For example, a consumer in Germany will react differently to a call-to-action (CTA) than someone in the U.S. The same goes for other aspects of paid search, such as landing pages and keywords.
+The following are some digital marketing insights and best practices that stem from Hofstede’s theory of cultural dimensions.

 All landing pages should be localized.
-Simply put, all advertisements should be in the local language and all content needs to take into account cultural differences and sensitivities.
+Simply put, ads should be in the local language and all content needs to take cultural differences and sensitivities into account.
 If you perform these tasks, your SEO will improve.
 Google will recognize that your page has been optimized and your ads are less likely to bounce.
-That being said, there are exceptions to this and it’s important to do independent research and make note of your findings, too.

 In addition, if your business is located in a culturally diverse location, it may be worthwhile to advertise in common languages present in the area.
 Use a search query report to find out which language(s) people are using to find your business.

-Use specific words for different cultures, i.e. “cell phone” for the US, “mobile” for the UK, and “handy” for Germany.
-This can easily be determined by running a keyword report to find out what keywords people are using for search for your business.
-You could use using the Google AdWords Keyword Tool to find out search volumes for words within specific locations.
+Use the appropriate terminology for different cultures, e.g. “cell phone” for the U.S., “mobile” for the U.K., and “handy” for Germany.
+This can easily be determined by running a keyword report to find out which keywords people are using to search for your business.
+You can use the Google Ads Keyword Planner to find search volumes for keywords within specific locations.
 Create a list of a few important keywords for your business in the language you want to test and review the volume.

-Check out the User Locations tab in Google AdWords to find out where people who are clicking live.
-Then, make it a best practice to learn their culture in order to optimize your CTAs to engage them.
+Check out the User Locations tab in Google Ads to find out where the people who are clicking your ads live.
+Then make it a best practice to learn their culture in order to optimize your CTAs to more effectively engage them.

-For example, the following shows insights into the purchasing behavior of several contrasting cultures as well as some strategies you can follow to fulfill their differing needs and expectations:
+For example, the following chart provides insights into the purchase behavior of several contrasting cultures, as well as some strategies you can follow to fulfill their unique needs and expectations:

-In the end, understanding cultural differences is a significant aspect in the success of international business, especially in terms of paid search.
-Know what cultures you want to target and make an effort to understand their values.
+Understanding cultural differences is an essential ingredient in the success of international retailers, especially in terms of PPC advertising.
+Know the cultures you want to target and make an effort to understand their values.